 In the trial phase, players go to court to defend their client, cross-examining witnesses to find the truth.
 In cross-examination, players can either press the witness for information or present evidence that the witness is lying (or just confused).
 In Justice For All and Trials and Tribulations, players can also present profiles of other characters as part of the cross-examination, but this feature did not return in the sequel Apollo Justice.
 Apollo Justice, however, introduced a new game mechanic, Apollo’s Bracelet.
 This lets the players detect any unusual body language from the witness and press them on it.
-This mechanic has only appeared in Apollo Justice thus far.
+This mechanic was not used in Dual Destinies, but returned for Spirit of Justice.

 The DS games also allowed players to use the DS microphone to issue certain commands.
 The player will often be given the option to say "Objection!" and other key words which cause the in game character to relay this, but it is not mandatory.

 Ace Attorney Investigations